Billing Account

 account_id = data['id']

-# Check if balance is low
+# Check if credit balance is low

-if balance < LOW_BALANCE_THRESHOLD:
+if balance_credit < LOW_BALANCE_THRESHOLD_MICROS:

 return jsonify({'status': 'received'}), 200

-def send_low_balance_alert(account_id, balance):
+def send_low_balance_alert(account_id, balance_credit, balance_token):

-subject = f"Low Balance Alert: ${balance:.2f}"
+subject = f"Low Balance Alert: ${balance_usd:.2f}"

 body = f"""